Cafe Pharoah: 2020: three-year-old season

-2021: four-Year-Old Season
+2021: Four-Year-Old Season

 Cafe Pharoah began his third campaign in the Grade One February Stakes over 1600 metres at Tokyo Racecourse on February 21.
 In the build-up to the race, Noriyuki Hori explained that Lemaire had been unable to ride the horse in training owing to COVID-19 restrictions, and also said that the colt would be equipped with blinkers for the first time.
 Cafe Pharoah started the 2.3/1 favourite in a sixteen horse field which also included Inti (winner of the race in 2019), Arctos (Procyon Stakes winner), Red Le Zele (Negishi Stakes winner), Sunrise Nova (Procyon Stakes winner), Auvergne (Tokai Stakes winner), Wonder Lider (Musashino Stakes winner), Air Spinel (Daily Hai Nisai Stakes winner), Air Almas (Tokai Stakes winner), and Wide Pharaoh (New Zealand Trophy winner).
 After racing in third behind Wide Pharaoh and Air Almas, Cafe Pharoah went to the front in the straight and held off the late challenge of Air Spinel to win by three quarters of a length.
 His victory gave his sire American Pharoah his first Japan Grade 1 winner and first Grade 1 winner on dirt.
 After the race Lemaire said "His condition was super, and I had confidence already at the paddock.
 We decided to use cheek pieces hoping for a more aggressive performance.
 His start was good, we were positioned well and he responded beautifully.
 The colt has such high potential...
 I'm happy that it all worked out today".

+Following the victory, Cafe Pharoah was sent to the Kashiwa Kinen.
+He was the most favored to win at that race, but ended up finishing in fifth place behind Casino Fountain.
+Cafe Pharoah was later sent to the Hakodate Kinen, which made it the first time the horse ran on a turf course, but finished at 9th place.
+The horse would go on and race in the Champions Cup once again, but finished at 11th place.

+2022: Five-year-old Season

+Cafe Pharoah once again started the season with the February Stakes.
+However, as Lemaire was slated to run with Teorema that race, Yuichi Fukunaga temporarily became Cafe Pharoah's jockey.
+In spite of this, Cafe Pharoah still managed to win the race.

+The horse was sent to a turf race once more, this time the Grade I Yasuda Kinen, but finished at 17th place.

+After a summer break, the horse returned to the dirt races by enterering the Mile Championship Nambu Hai. where he finished by a nose against Helios.